Skip To Main Content

 Themes guide the lessons; Native American Heritage Month or Earth Month, focus is placed on seasonal and native garden knowledge.
 Garden planters focus on varying learning styles, from a hands-on planter to encourage digging, to a sensory garden to help students who are in need of alternative approaches to gardens.

-October Focus
+May Focus

 Further Fox Farm